timacdonald/log-fake/readme.md

 ### assertCurrentContext()

-Assert that the channel / stack currently has the specified context.
-It is possible to provide the context as an array or a [truth-test closure](#truth-test-closures) for the context details that should exist.
+Assert that the channel currently has the specified context.
+It is possible to provide the expected context as an array or alternatively you can provide a [truth-test closure](#truth-test-closures) to check the current context.

 #### Can be called on...